mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 For example, if you know the 1st-level spell burning hands and have a 1st-level and a 2nd-level spell slot available, you can cast burning hands using either slot.

 ### Spells Known of 1st Level and Higher
-You know sox 1st-level spells of your choice from the sorcerer spell list.
+You know six 1st-level spells of your choice from the sorcerer spell list.

 You learn an additional sorcerer spell of your choice at each level except 12th, 14th, 16th, 18th, 19th, and 20th.
 Each of these spells must be of a level for which you have spell slots.
 For instance, when you reach 3rd level in this class, you can learn one new spell of 1st or 2nd level.